-The Mediator will have an interview with the persons involved and clarify the facts, work out whether advice is needed from other sources, discuss options available, and help to formulate a plan of action.
-If an employee does not feel comfortable in approaching their supervisor, or the conflict is with their immediate supervisor, they can contact the next level of management or the Approved Provider to act as Mediator.
+The mediator will have an interview with the persons involved and clarify the facts, work out whether advice is needed from other sources, discuss options available, and help to formulate a plan of action.
+If an employee does not feel comfortable in approaching their supervisor, or the conflict is with their immediate supervisor, they can contact the next level of management to act as mediator.
 The Approved Provider can nominate a suitable person to mediate if unavailable.

-If an amicable resolution does not occur at this meeting the Mediator is to present a report to the next level of management outlining:
+If an amicable resolution does not occur at this meeting the mediator is to present a report to the next level of management outlining: